ImScientist/challenge-01/README.md

     ```

     In the end of this operation the number of states should be at most 44: at most 22 states where
-    the left, right finger is on `x_j`, respectively (this could be proved by induction).
+    the left or right finger is on `x_j`, respectively (this can be proved by induction).

   - reduce the states:
     If there are several states with the same finger position keep only the state with the smallest